-While arc-flash in an alternator is rare, it is important that the installer/operating company take appropriate measures to ensure the safety of all personnel.
-In accordance with local electrical safe working practices, all personnel working around the running alternator must be trained in and aware of arc-flash hazards.
-Appropriate personal protective equipment must be worn when working within the vicinity of the alternator, refer to: Safety Precaution Chapter Section 2.5 on page 4.
+While arc-flash in an alternator is rare, it is important that the installer/operating company takes applicable measures to ensure the safety of personnel.
+In accordance with local electrical safe working practices, personnel working around the running alternator must be trained in and aware of arc-flash hazards.
+Personal protective equipment must be worn when working within the vicinity of the alternator, refer to: Safety Precautions Chapter Section 2.5 on page 4.

-Medium Voltage (MV) and High Voltage (HV) Alternators
+Medium Voltage and High Voltage Alternators